Seagate/cortx/doc/Preaboarding_and_Onboarding.rst

 Perform the below mentioned to complete the preboarding process.
 The below mentioned steps can be performed only once.

+1. Navigate to
-1. Accept the End User License Agree (EULA).
+2. Accept the End User License Agree (EULA).

-2. Create a user with admin privileges.
+3. Create a user with admin privileges.

  - Enter the username, password, and email address in the relevant fields.
 Also, select the checkbox if want to receive the notifications.